 Packaging made from biodegradable materials weighs less and costs less to ship.
 Switch from traditional packing materials to biodegradable products.
 Packing materials made from synthetic plastics and biodegradable materials take a long time to break down.
 Biodegradable materials can only last for months or years, while synthetics take hundreds of years to break down.
 Making your packing more efficient may mean you need less of it.
 Biodegradable materials are also compostable and can reduce waste and carbon footprint.

 Ensure that your warehouse is insulated to keep air-conditioned air within the building.
 Insufficient insulation in your warehouse building results in higher energy costs, increased thermal output, and wasted resources.
 Water in a warehouse management system leads to wear and tear and increased energy bills.

 Many stakeholders such as manufacturers, suppliers, customers, auditors and warehouse managers, are involved in warehouse management efficiency.
 Warehouses are looking for technology to manage transactions, assets, and data.
-The use of blockchain in 2022 will be revolutionary for warehouses.
+The use of blockchain in coming years will be revolutionary for warehouses.

 Data is a significant point in supplying products and warehouse management since it helps with these tasks.
 Businesses rely on data for more reasons, and companies use more data-driven technologies now than ever before.

 It also allows for data products that can be used in data visualization to understand trends better.
 Good access to data and predictive analytics enables cross-disciplinary applications, which are instrumental in warehouse management.